-Marvin Scaff has been an important part of Tampa’s tech ecosystem for years.
-He has recently switched gears from mainly tech companies to a really cool kids show, Dear Doodles, focused on inclusivity.
-Marvin sat down for some drinks with us at The Independent, and we talked about this project at length.
+Marvin Scaff is undoubtedly an important part of Tampa’s tech ecosystem.
+He recently switched gears from mainly tech companies to a really cool kids show, Dear Doodles, focused on inclusivity.
+Marvin sat down for some drinks with us at The Independent, and we talked about Dear Doodles at length.
 We also touched on his career as a whole, including his time in California.

-Roxanne Williams: It looks like you got start as a developer.
+Roxanne Williams: You started your career as a developer.
 What did you code in?

 Marvin Scaff: BASIC on an Apple II, then 6502 assembly, then Pascal, and then C.